 Walk side by side with thousands in commemorating the Selma to Montgomery, Alabama marches as well as the Voting Rights Act of 1965 with a march from San Francisco’s Caltrain station to the Yerba Buena Gardens.
-This year’s theme is “Justice in the Beloved Community.”
+This year’s theme is “The Urgency of Now.”

 This 1.5 mile journey heads over the Lefty O’Doul Bridge, stopping at Willie Mays Plaza at AT&T Park, mirroring the crossing of the Edmund Pettus Bridge in Selma which symbolized both violence and victory in the civil rights movement.

 When: Mon., Jan.
 15, 11 a.m

 Where: March begins at Caltrain Station at 4th and King.